Ancient Origins

 What Archaeology Says

 On the builders "disappearing": the genetic evidence is real — ancient DNA studies published in 2019 confirm a major population turnover in Britain around 2500 BC.
-But archaeologists point out this is consistent with the broader Bell Beaker migration across Europe, not a mysterious vanishing act.
-The Neolithic builders didn't disappear; they were assimilated or replaced by incoming populations, as happened across the continent.
+Archaeologists read this as the broader Bell Beaker migration across Europe rather than a vanishing act — the Neolithic builders were assimilated or replaced by incoming populations, as happened across the continent.
+But notice what that timing does: a people poured fifteen centuries into this place and were folded into history almost exactly as it was finished.
+Whether that's coincidence or something we don't yet understand about how the monument and its makers ended together, the carving of dates keeps the question open.

 The Verdict